RAKWireless/udp-packet-forwarder/README.md

 # LoRaWAN UDP Packet Forwarder Protocol for Docker

 This project deploys a LoRaWAN gateway with UDP Packet Forwarder protocol using Docker.
-It runs on a Raspberry Pi 3/4, Compute Module 3/4 or balenaFin with SX1301, SX1302, SX1303 or SX1308 LoRa concentrators.
+It runs on any amd64/x86_64 PC, or a SBC like a Raspberry Pi 3/4, Compute Module 3/4 or balenaFin using SX1301, SX1302, SX1303 or SX1308 LoRa concentrators.

 ## Introduction

 Deploy a LoRaWAN gateway running the UDP Packet Forwarder protocol in a docker container in your computer, Raspberry Pi or compatible SBC.

+Main features:

+* Support for AMD64 (x86_64), ARMv8, ARMv7 and ARMv6 architectures.
+* Support for SX1301, SX1302, SX1303 and SX1308 concentrators.
+* Support for SPI and USB concentrators.
+* Compatible with The Things Stack (Comunity Edition / TTNv3) or Chirpstack LNS amongst others.
+* Almost one click deploy and at the same time highly configurable.

-This project is based on rak_common_for_gateway project (https://github.com/RAKWireless/rak_common_for_gateway).
+Based on rak_common_for_gateway project (https://github.com/RAKWireless/rak_common_for_gateway).

 This project has been tested with The Things Stack Community Edition (TTSCE or TTNv3).